Darkness4/blog/pages/blog/2023-12-14-about-gentoo-linux/page.md

 Truth to be told, the learning curve is not that hard.
 Not as hard as compiling the kernel anyway.

 The [Gentoo Handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64) tells everything that we need to set up a Gentoo Linux OS.
-Even using the binary kernel is not that hard.
+You can even use the binary kernel, which is the same kernel as Fedora, and have a fully-featured OS.

-The installation steps are not hard to follow, and the wiki is filled with enough description and troubleshooting to avoid any errors.
+The installation steps are easy to follow, and the wiki is filled with enough description and troubleshooting to avoid any errors.
 Even maintenance-wise, I haven't seen any disastrous breaking change.

 This is certainly not an OS for newbie, i.e, non-C programmers, but this is also certainly not an OS for hardcore Linux users living in their basement with programming socks.